atsaloli/cicd/gitlab-ci/01-setting-up-ci/92-deploy-using-ssh.md

 # Set up trust relationship to deploy via SSH

-If all tests passed, we can deploy the code.
+We can have GitLab deploy our code after all tests pass.

-There are different ways you can deploy code.
+There are different ways to deploy code.

-In this section, we'll mock up deploying by pushing to the environment over SSH (with scp or rsync).
-We'll copy the code directly to the Web server document root.
+In this section, we'll mock up deploying by pushing the code to the Web server document root over SSH (scp or rsync).

 ## Stage